garfix/nli-go/README.md

 # NLI-GO

 NLI-GO is a semantic parser and execution engine in the form of an executable program, written in Go, that provides a Natural Language Interface to databases.
 It allows the user to interact with a computer system using natural language like English or French.

 It is a rule based system that requires the developer to write rules by hand.
 Thus, the developer has full control over the behaviour of the system.
+Its semantics are not functional, but procedural.

 It is not production ready, but you can use it to experiment.
 Backward-incompatible changes will be made from time to time.

 ## Web demo

 A demo of this program can be found [here](http://patrickvanbergen.com/dbpedia/app/).
 It allows you to use a few sentences to query DBPedia.

+## Features

+* An Earley parser to create a syntax tree from an input sentence, with semantic attachments
+* Mentalese, a based internal language, based on Predicate Logic, to process the user input
+* A language with a Prolog-like syntax for rule based reasoning
+* Support for Sparql (DBPedia) and MySQL as well as in-memory data stores
+* Combining data from multiple databases in reaction to a single request
+* A dialog context to remember information from earlier in the conversation
+* Anaphora resolution: the use of pronouns and other references to earlier entities
+* Generalized quantifiers
+* The distinction between classic negation (`not`) and strong negation (`-`)
+* A generator to produce human readable responses
+* Modules and namespaces, for modular development

 ## Build the nli executable